denten-books/plain-text/main.md

 "unity of conciousness," it is here created through literary conceit, and on the stage, with an aid of a tape recorder.
 Beckett reminds us of the fragility of that illusion.
 The work (*Krapp's Last Tape*) gives unity to the multiplicity of individual character representations.
 Within the play's fictional world, that role is played by magnetic storage media that physically connects Krapp in time with his past and future selves.
+The tape recorder functions to reflect Krapp's image back to Krapp and in the process, to record the encounter for later reevaluation and re-recording.[^ln4-recursive] In this light, the specificity of the tape as a medium is not terribly important.
+The story would be similarly plausible were it set a century prior, using a conventional pen-and-ink diary as its medium, or written some decades later under the title of *Krapp's Latest Social Media Platform*.[^ln4-boring] The play exposes storage media as being inextricably enmeshed in the narcissistic activity of human culture making.
 The seeming unity of Krapp's consciousness and, indeed, the stage appearance of consciousness itself, are aided by the use of paper and tape.
 The device on the stage creates the illusion of Krapp's inner life; it allows the author to shift the narrative in time; it multiplies and refracts the images of the main character of the play.
 The reel-to-reel player functions both as audience and actor: alternatively listening and speaking, recording and transmitting.
 Ultimately, Krapp's fate is not only indexically linked to the tape-recorder, it is created by and for this technological medium.
 The reader knows Krapp is Krapp because all of them appear under the same eponymous literary umbrella.

-But just as storage media creates Krapp, Beckett shows Krapp in the process of creating and curating media representation.
+But just as storage media creates Krapp, Beckett shows Krapp in the process of shaping his collection.
 Krapp is a librarian and an archivist of sorts.
-The tape-recorder does not occupy center stage---it recedes into the background of the play.
-The player exists to reflect Krapp's image back to Krapp and in the process, to record the encounter for later reevaluation and re-recording.[^ln4-recursive] In this light, the specificity of the tape as a medium is not terribly important.
-The story would be similarly plausible were it set a century prior, using a conventional pen-and-ink diary as its medium, or written some decades later under the title of *Krapp's Latest Social Media Platform*.[^ln4-boring] The play exposes storage media as being inextricably enmeshed in the narcissistic activity of human culture making.
-If Krapp is a librarian, he is a librarian of a particular kind: a librarian of the self.

 Krapp's elaborate filing system, by which he stores and organizes his recordings, confirms his archival role.
 He goes through several of his filing cabinets, "peering and poking at the boxes" [@beckett_complete_2006, 216] as if